Get Started with Oracle Linux Automation Manager

 Clicking on the more information icon next to each option provides details on its functionality.

-If the project can properly communicate with the Git server and pull the project, a Successful job status appears within the summary details.
+If the project can adequately communicate with the Git server and pull the project, a Successful job status will appear in the summary details.

 olam2-project-detail-summary